JPMorgan curbs business with banks to tighten controls

-Aug 23 (Reuters) - JPMorgan Chase & Co, the biggest bank in the United States, will not take on more correspondent relationships with foreign banks in a move to comply with orders from regulators to tighten risk controls, including safeguards against money laundering.
+(Reuters) - JPMorgan Chase & Co, (JPM.N) the biggest bank in the United States, will not take on more correspondent relationships with foreign banks in a move to comply with orders from regulators to tighten risk controls, including safeguards against money laundering.

 The decision and existence of the memo were reported by the Wall Street Journal on its web site on Friday.